AtlasEngineCa/ParticleEmitter/README.md

   </a>
   </div>

-This is a library that allows users use blockbench particle files in **Vanilla Minecraft**!

 With this library, you can design particle animations with [snowstorm](https://snowstorm.app/) and draw them in a Minecraft world.

 Currently only [Minestom](https://github.com/Minestom/Minestom) is supported.